What is a Demand-Side Platform (DSP): The Complete Guide

 dsp meaning

-Once a DSP buys an impression, it’s returned to the website and displayed to the user.
-This occurs every time a user accesses a website or refreshes the page.
+After a DSP wins the bid for an impression, the ad is sent back to the website and shown to the user.
+This happens each time someone visits or refreshes the page.

 News, trends, and exclusive insights.
 Join our newsletter to receive exclusive insights delivered once a month.

-With real-time bidding, advertisers can place bids on ad inventory in real-time, allowing them to compete for the impressions they want and reach their target audience more effectively.
+Real-time bidding lets advertisers bid on ad inventory instantly, helping them compete for the impressions they need to effectively reach their target audience.

-Advanced targeting capabilities enable advertisers to precisely select their desired audience based on demographic factors such as interests, location, and browsing behavior, leading to higher engagement and conversions.
+Advanced targeting features allow advertisers to pinpoint their ideal audience by factors like interests, location, and browsing habits.
+This results in higher engagement and conversions.

-According to the 2020 State of Programmatic Advertising survey, 70% of respondents cited success from their programmatic campaigns, while 23% cited their campaigns are very successful.
+DSPs can greatly enhance ad performance and boost return on investment (ROI).
+In the 2020 State of Programmatic Advertising survey, 70% of respondents cited success from their programmatic campaigns, and 23% described their campaigns as highly successful.

-DSPs also allow for real-time ad and campaign optimization and adjustment based on performance data, leading to higher conversion rates and overall ROI.
+DSPs also enable real-time optimization and adjustments based on performance data, driving higher conversion rates and improving overall ROI.

-DSPs connect advertisers to a vast network of supply-side platforms (SSPs), ad exchanges, and publishers, providing access to a virtually limitless ad inventory pool and the ability to scale their ad campaigns to reach millions of potential customers.
+DSPs connect advertisers with a vast network of supply-side platforms (SSPs), ad exchanges, and publishers, giving them access to an almost limitless pool of ad inventory.

 Why should advertisers use DSPs?